CNES/demcompare/docs/source/tools/io.rst

 .. note::

-    Visualisation should be done with CloudCompare or MeshLab.
+    Visualisation should be done with CloudCompare, MeshLab or potree.
 Other applications may not work.
+    If the coloured point cloud appears black (or mono-coloured), it might be because the colours were not normalized as 8bits.
+RGB bands should be processed before visualization.

 .. warning::